The Ultimate Home Emergency Preparedness Guide

 Take Action Now, Not Later

-Many emergency kit components, such as these 25 preparedness items, can be found at dollar stores.
-Buying in bulk at Costco or Sam’s Club is another way to quickly stockpile.
+- Many emergency kit components, such as these 25 preparedness items, can be found at discount stores.
+Buying in bulk over time at Costco or Sam’s Club is another way to get your supplies; just be mindful not hoard so that others can also build their supply kits.
 If you’re busy with all that a move entails (understandable!), order a few necessities off Amazon.

 - Additionally, make sure you’re signed up for emergency alerts so that you’ll be notified if your area is affected by an emergency.
 Always keep your fire extinguisher in an identifiable place.

 - Ready.gov: This federal site offers extensive resources including toolkits, checklists and downloadable information.